How to Get Everyone Onboard with Employee Storytelling

-Your internal communications should answer potential questions that staff might have about their part in employee storytelling.
+Your internal communications should not just announce your initiative but answer potential questions that staff might have about their part in employee storytelling.
 You should also set expectations to build a comfort level with people that this will be a positive experience for them.

 Employees will want to know “why are we doing this” and the way that you frame your answer will have a big impact on their response.
 Often times people are uncomfortable with being placed front and center, so telling them that this is a “spotlight” on them might not be the best thing to say.

 Instead, tell employees that the best way to recruit more people like them is to let people look at the company through their eyes.
 The way to do that is to tell the story of their experiences.

 The next question to answer is “what are these stories going to look like”?
 When employees see an example, you give them a way to envision the end-product.
 They can see that the story doesn’t dig into their personal life or rag on the negative.
 Because stories activate empathy, encouraging employees to read other stories can actually guide them to say “yes” when you ask for participation.